-Object-oriented programming defines a mode of programming that orients itself around structural objects with related properties.
+Object-oriented programming defines a mode of programming that orients itself around structural objects with related properties and behaviors, forming a widely used programming paradigm for modern software development.

 Organization plays a critical role in almost every process, from domestic household duties to project management.
-Programming is no different.
+Programming is no different, especially when a programmer must manage complex logic and data structures across large applications.

-While the intent of programming is to send instructions to machines, doing this line by line in a sequential fashion is not always the best approach to such a task.
+While the intent of programming is to send instructions to machines, doing this line by line in a sequential fashion using only procedural programming is not always the best approach to such a task.

-By conceptualizing code in terms of objects and classes, developers can build software more flexibly and intuitively than otherwise.
+By conceptualizing code in terms of objects and classes, developers can build software more flexibly and intuitively than otherwise, particularly when working with real-world objects that share properties and actions.

-This method of organization has been used at length to write clean, maintainable, and most importantly, reusable code.
+This method of organization has been used at length to write clean, maintainable, and most importantly, reusable code across many programming languages.

-If you aren’t already using object-oriented programming in your software projects, you should be.
-Continue reading to find out more about the intricacies and benefits of object-oriented programming.
+If you aren’t already using object-oriented programming (OOP) in your software projects, you should be.
+Continue reading to find out more about the intricacies, core OOP concepts, and benefits of object-oriented programming.

 What Is Object-Oriented Programming?

-A programming paradigm describes the way in which a program is organized.
-Before the emergence of OOP, procedural and structural programming were the principal programming paradigms of the time.
+A programming paradigm describes the way in which a program is organized before the emergence of object-oriented programming, procedural and structural programming were the principal programming paradigms of the time.

-Procedural programming operates via step-by-step instructions.
-Structured programming is a bit more complex, utilizing control flows like if/then/else statements and while/for loops.
+Procedural programming operates via step-by-step instructions, while structured programming adds control flows like if/then/else statements and while/for loops to better manage logic.

-Object-oriented programming came to fruition in the late 1960s with the early programming language Simula.
-Years later, Smalltalk refined the object-oriented programming paradigm.
+Object-oriented programming came to fruition inthe late 1960s with the early programming language Simula.
+Years later, Smalltalk refined the object-oriented programming language model and helped formalize many OOP principles still used today.

-Integral to the core of object-oriented programming is the manipulation of objects.
-Objects contain data and code which hold properties, procedures, and functions.
+Integral to the core of object-oriented programming lies the manipulation of objects.
+Objects contain data and functions called methods, allowing programs to bundle state and behavior together.

 To illustrate the intuitive nature of object-oriented programming, compare an object in programming to an object in real life.

-For example, a car is an object with distinguishable qualities like its color and type.
-A car can also drive.
+For example, a car represents a real-world object with distinguishable qualities like its color and type.
+A car can also drive, stop, or accelerate.

-Demonstrating the behavior of a car in a program using procedural or structural programming would no doubt be difficult.
+Demonstrating the behavior of a car in a program using procedural or structural programming would no doubt prove difficult and repetitive.

-With object-orienting programming, you can generate a car class and code specificities of the object inside the class.
+With object-oriented programming, you can define a class that acts as a blueprint for a car and place the details of the object inside that class.

-Though the details of this undertaking are more drawn out, with object-oriented programming you can assign the defining aspects of the car and control its behavior with a simple function call.
+Though the details of this undertaking may feel more drawn out at first, OOP allows you to assign the defining aspects of the car and control its behavior with a simple function call after you instantiate an object.

 4 Fundamental Building Blocks of OOP